codedance/Retaliation/README.md

            `retaliation.py stalk`

-      (Consider setting this up as a boot script)
+      (Consider setting this up as a boot/startup script)

   6. Let the games begin!